Mohammad-Sahil/masterji-app/README.md

 ![Masterji Banner](/banner.png)

-Masterji App is a Flutter application built with Dart that serves as an innovative educational platform.
-This project is open-source and designed to deliver an exceptional user experience.
+Masterji App is a Flutter application built with Dart that serves as an innovative tailoring application.
+This project aims to show my contributin to it.

 ## Table of Contents